j-bull2003/MERN/README.md

 ## Deployment

-The backend is currently deployed live at https://right-sofa-production.up.railway.app.
+The backend is currently deployed live at loose-popcorn-production.up.railway.app.
 To deploy the backend yourself, follow these steps:

 1. Download the project zip file and save somewhere locally on your computer
 2. Open the project file in an IDE, such as Visual Studio Code